pingcap/docs-cn/experimental-features-4.0.md

     - The SQL statements contain a changing condition (limited to the primary key of tables or partitions), and the other parts are consistent.
     - The SQL statements contain multiple changing conditions and the other parts are consistent.
 The changing conditions exactly match a compound index column.
 + Support persisting configuration parameters in PD and dynamically modifying configuration items to improve product usability.

+## TiCDC

+TiCDC is a tool for replicating the incremental data of TiDB.
+This tool is implemented by pulling TiKV change logs, which ensures high reliability and availability of data.
+You can subscribe to the change information of data, and the system automatically sends data to the downstream.
+Currently, the downstream database must be MySQL compatible (such as MySQL and TiDB) or Kafka and Pulsar.
+You can also extend the supported downstream systems based on the [TiCDC Open Protocol](/ticdc/ticdc-open-protocol.md).
+See [TiCDC](/ticdc/ticdc-overview.md) for details.